ethicalhackingplayground/facebookscraper/README.md

 - -u the username of your facebook account (required)
 - -p the password of your facebook account (required)
-- -n if the account has a name instead use this argument looks like "http://www.facebook.com/name_here"
+- -n if the account has a name use this argument looks like "http://www.facebook.com/name_here"

 - -i if the account has a facebook id use this argument